 Accelerate Wound and Injury Healing

-Prevent Leg Swelling When Travelling
+Prevent Leg Swelling When Traveling

 Things You Need to Consider Before Making a Purchase

-Read the product details and the customer feedback if you are purchasing online
+Read the Product Details and the Customer Feedback if you are Purchasing Online

-- Those suffering from peripheral neuropathy, peripheral artery disease, or other conditions that can lead to dermatitis or skin lesions should avoid the wearing of compression stockings/socks.
+When someone is suffering from peripheral neuropathy, peripheral artery disease, or other conditions that can lead to dermatitis or skin lesions should avoid the wearing of compression stockings/socks.